Jaybee020/Smart-ASA/ReadMe.md

 The contract sends a royalty fee of 1 token for any transfer of the asset between holders.It also adds the function of delegating fellow holders to spend certain amounts of your assets for you.

+The article explaining the contract can be found [here](https://dev.to/jaybee020/smart-asa-1g7o) while the video on running the steps can be found [here](https://youtu.be/5jf6CZ6znpg).

+**NOTE** The contracts gets too large to be deployed.
+This can be done by commenting out some abi method handlers

 # Install Dependencies

 You need to have sandbox installed.
 You can do this by cloning the repo here.